Dolphin Centrifuge

 Bowl Construction

-The filtration type centrifuge has a perforated bowl to separate liquid from solids and let the separated liquid pass through.
+The filtration-type centrifuge has a perforated bowl to separate liquid from solids and let the separated liquid pass through.
 The size of these perforations determines the separation particle size.

 A sedimentation centrifuge has a solid bowl; therefore, it is also known as a solid bowl centrifuge.
-The absence of perforations makes the solid bowl centrifuge more durable with long service life.
+The absence of perforations makes the solid bowl centrifuge more durable with a long service life.

 Erosion Protection